Dynamic tariff-based demand response in retail electricity market under uncertainty: Numerical results and discussion

 \subsubsection{Market performance and sensitivity analysis}

-\cref{Tab_4} presents the performance of the two models for the retailer and consumers where values are measured on average under the BM case.
-As the expected profit reveals, the retailer loses money on average in the equilibrium despite that consumers enjoy better welfare from their consumption with lower prices.
-Note that cost for the retailer comes of two sources: the spot market purchasing costs if the retailer had perfect information from future consumption and the imbalance penalties, which are the costs of imperfect information.
-Furthermore, note that the retailer's revenue is a cost for the consumers.
+\cref{Tab_4} presents the average performance of the two models for both the retailer and consumers under the \emph{benchmark} case.
+On average, the retailer incurs losses in the MILP model.
+The retailer’s costs come from two sources: \textit{i}) the cost of purchasing in the spot market, which assumes perfect information about future consumption; and \textit{ii}) imbalance penalties, which arise due to imperfect information.
+It is essential to understand that the revenue generated by the retailer translates into costs for consumers, which significantly affects the overall dynamics of the market.

-In \cref{Tab_sens}, we present the market outcomes regarding the uncertainty of the spot market prices $P_{t\omega}^S$ under the BM case and the MPEC model.
-We consider the coefficient of variations for this analysis to be only 0.015, 0.003, and 0.035 for the sake of simplicity.
-The results show that the uncertainty on the spot market price has no significant impact on market outcomes for both the retailer and end-consumers.
-Instead, as proved through the simulation, the level of demand flexibility affects the market outcomes significantly.
-This means that demand flexibility is able to reduce the impact of spot market uncertainties could have on market outcomes.
+In \cref{Tab_sens}, we present the market outcomes regarding the uncertainty of spot market prices $P_{t\omega}^S$ under the \emph{benchmark} case and in the MPEC model.
+In contrast, consumers enjoy better utility due to low price tariffs.
+The results indicate that uncertainties in spot market prices do not significantly influence market outcomes for either retailers or consumers.
+As demonstrated by our simulation results, the most crucial parameter affecting market outcomes is consumer flexibility.
+Thus, consumer flexibility is key not only in mitigating the potential impact of the retailer's market power on the market and in influencing spot market price formation.
+This highlights the pivotal role of consumer flexibility in managing market dynamics and aiding the integration of renewable energy sources.